Tech Content

 A PWA does not need a separate download, but it does mean a user needs to be connected to the internet in order to access your application.
 On the other hand, it works regardless of the device it’s accessed on, whether it’s iOS or Android.

-Popular examples of PWAs are AliExpress, Pinterest, and Uber.
+Popular examples of those who decided to build a PWA are AliExpress, Pinterest, and Uber.

 Benefits

-• Shorter development time: Because they work across different devices without needing different codebases, a PWA can be developed in a much shorter timeframe than a native application.
-This also means PWAs are more cost efficient.
+- Shorter development time: Because they work across different devices without needing different codebases, a PWA can be developed in a much shorter timeframe than a native application.
+This also means PWAs have lower development costs than native apps.

 Challenges